Sadly, there’s another war taking place, this time Russia’s invasion of neighboring Ukraine.

 - For investors that means ditching risky stocks and jumping into bonds

-- Which are a safe haven during uncertain times
+- Bonds are considered a safe haven during uncertain times like these

 When a war breaks out, or even fears of a war, investors tend to seek shelter for their assets (too), a safe place to earn a return and avoid a collapse.